 On catamarans, you can NOT bring your dog, but on the car ferries you can, but you are not allowed to take them into the closed areas where passengers are sitting.

 On ferries up to 100 kg, on catamarans up to 20 kg but as the luggage it not weighed, it is normally not an issue if you bring a bit more.

 - How long should I stay on Mljet island?

 You can explore all the mentioned sights in 2-3 days, but if you want to properly relax and discover all the authentic places on the island, take a few more days.

 - When is the best time to visit Mljet?

-The best time is the summer, because you can spend your days on the beach, relaxing, swimming and sunbathing.
+The best time is the summer because you can spend your days on the beach, relaxing, swimming and sunbathing.
 The downside is that the island is packed during the summertime since everyone is visiting then.
 Although, Mljet is not the most popular destination like some other Croatian islands (Hvar).
 If you wish to avoid the crowds or you don’t like the heat that much and would like to go to the beach without getting sunburnt, then you should consider the postseason.
 September is one of the best months; the air temperature is milder and the sea is still quite warm.
 October is good for hiking and cycling enthusiasts since it is not that hot anymore so you can spend most of the day exploring the island.
 Plus the prices are not that high anymore.
-If you are more keen to travel in preseason, then May and early June are good months regarding the air temperature but the sea might still not be that warm for some, with the temperature of about 18-20 degrees.
+If you are keener to travel in the preseason, then May and early June are good months regarding the air temperature but the sea might still not be that warm for some, with the temperature of about 18-20 degrees.